 What is debt-to-income ratio?
 It is a calculation used by lenders to determine your risk as a borrower.
 This is good intel to have about yourself before you set out to buy a home and apply for a mortgage.
 You determine your household debt-to-income ratio by tallying your monthly debt payments and dividing that figure by your gross monthly income.
 Your gross income is the amount of your paycheck before any deductions (such as taxes, health insurance, etc.).

 How do you calculate your debt-to-income ratio?
-Some simple math – if you have a total of $2,500 you pay in rents, car/student/other loans, credit card other debt, and your gross monthly income is $6,500, then divide $2,500 by $6,500 and your debt-to-income ratio is about 34.5 percent.
+Some simple math – if you have a total of $2,500 you pay in rents, car/student loans/other loans, credit card other debt, and your gross monthly income is $6,500, then divide $2,500 by $6,500 and your debt-to-income ratio is about 34.5 percent.
 You know, what $ goes out divided by what $ is coming in.

 Who looks at debt-to-income ratios?
 Lenders!
 They use that as one indicator of your ability to manage your payments and make consistent monthly payments on your loan.
 The higher the percentage on your debt-to-income ratio, the higher lending risk you become in their estimation.
 That’s not to say you wouldn’t get a loan, but there could be more financial risks and hardships attached to those loans.